-No enterprise-wide priority can endure over time, or even be effectively implemented in the first place, without leadership attention.
+No enterprise-wide priority can be sustained over time, or be effectively implemented in the first place, without leadership attention.
 Protecting data, systems and infrastructure is no exception.
-As highlighted in a recent paper sponsored by the National Association of Corporate
+As highlighted in a recent paper sponsored by the

-Directorsxix, cyber-related risks must be considered by boards of directors, and are increasingly discussed in earnest at that level.
-Furthermore, corporate culture is shaped primarily through the personal example of executive management- this includes building the right habits personal experts for good cyber by right habits necessary for good cyber hygiene.
+National Association of Corporate Directorsxix, cyber-related risks must be considered by boards of directors, and are increasingly discussed in earnest at that level.
+Furthermore, corporate culture is shaped primarily through the personal example of executive management-this includes building the right habits necessary for good cyber hygiene.